digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Previously JSON API had supported partially qualified template IDs, (i.e. simply ``<module>:<entity>``) as an interactive convenience which fails if there is more than one package with matching template names.
-Since this format was not supported for production use and will not work with smart contract upgrades, it is now unavailable.
+Since this format was not supported for production use and does not work with SCU, it is now unavailable.

 The Java and TypeScript codegen allow the use of package name and package ID (if needed).